North Central IPM Center 2023 Annual Report

 Safeguard diverse cropping systems, human and animal health, and the environment through Integrated Pest Management.

 By supporting research, education, and outreach, we address emerging pest challenges, reduce pesticide reliance, and protect public health.
 Funded work includes developing IPM strategies for various crops, combating the rise of vector-borne diseases like those carried by ticks, and promoting environmentally friendly pest management practices.
-Through collaborations with stakeholders and the use of innovative tools, we strive to create a sustainable agricultural ecosystem that benefits both people and the planet.

 Advance food security by proactively addressing emerging threats to agriculture, including climate change, pest resistance, and invasive species.